-The Greater Wheeling Chapter of the Association of Information Technology Professionals (AITP) will hold its Wednesday, April 8, 2015 meeting at the West Liberty University Campus, West Liberty WV.
-See the map on page 8.
-Directions will be sent under a separate email as soon as the details are received.
-The cost for the evening will be $10.00 for everyone attending.
-We will be ordering Domino’s Pizza and will have soft drinks available.
+The Greater Wheeling Chapter of the Association of Information Technology Professionals (AITP) will hold its Wednesday, November 11th, 2015 meeting at the White Palace in Wheeling Park, Wheeling, WV.
+The cost for the evening will be $18 for members and $23 for visitors.

 Or use the contact form below to make a reservation.